Christianity

 Early History

-Christianity, as it is called today, has gone through several events to shape it into the various forms it exists in now.
-Putting an exact time on when the religion of Christianity truly began opens up some debate.
-Theologically, it is most commonly accepted to have begun with the execution of Jesus (Yeshua ha-Notzri) and the interpretation of his role.
-The movement was primarily sparked by Jesus, attracting many members of Second Temple Judaism both during, and especially after his life.
+The early Christian movement gained traction among the followers of Jesus, particularly among many members of Second Temple Judaism both during, and especially, after Jesus's life.
 There were many followers of Second Temple Judaism at the time that were awaiting the fulfillment of Old Testament prophecies, including John the Baptist (Yochanan), who preached and baptized prior to the arrival of Jesus, having followers of his own sect already.
-Both Jesus and John the Baptist attracted followers early on, but also the attention of the then Roman administration.
-They were both considered a political threat as they amassed devoted followers in a relatively short period of time, thereby being considered as a potential uprising.
-Being considered leaders of fast-growing movements under Roman rule was enough to warrant their executions.
-Labeling Jesus as "King of the Jews" by the Romans was a mark of treason against their authority.
-This label was meant as a mockery and criminal charge, which became a catalyst for several members of the Jewish community at the time in the formation of Christianity.
-Jesus's role was interpreted in many different ways by early followers, such as that of a wise master, a messenger, a prophet, a Son of God, an incarnation of God, a fully divine being, a mortal man, and even an illusion of a material body (Docetic).
+Both Jesus and John the Baptist attracted followers early on, but also the attention and scrutiny of local ruling authorities.
+John was executed by the regional tetrarch Herod Antipas, who feared John's influence could spark a rebellion.
+Jesus was executed by the Roman governor Pontius Pilate under the criminal charge of treason; labeling Jesus "King of the Jews" was a public, mocking assertion of Roman authority over potential political uprisings.
+This execution of Jesus became a catalyst for the formation of Christianity for several members of the Jewish community at the time who were already displeased with Roman rule.
+Jesus's role was interpreted in many different ways by early factions, ranging from a wise master, a messenger, a prophet, a Son of God, an incarnation of God, a fully divine being, to even just the illusion of a man (Docetism).

 Early Groups